 Your trial balance can also contain columns to reflect adjusting journal entries.
 This lets you track changes from an original trial balance to an adjusted trial balance.

 Why Have a Trial Balance?

-The main purpose of a trial balance is to assist in detecting errors.
-The summation of all debits must equal all credits – otherwise, a posting error has occurred.
+Running a trial balance helps you detect any possible errors.
+If the summation of all debits doesn’t equal all credits, you know you have a posting error.
 In addition, a trial balance can help detect abnormal account balances.
-For example, a trial balance can reveal a negative balance in an expense account that needs to be rectified.
+For example, a trial balance can reveal a negative balance in an expense account that you need to rectify.